 - Residents who began dermatology residency on or after July 1, 2017 will follow the new certification pathway, consisting of CORE modules throughout years 2 and 3 of dermatology training, followed by an APPLIED Exam at the conclusion of the final year.

-Refer to our infographic for a visual overview of exam administrations by dermatology residency years.
+Refer to our NEW infographic for a visual overview of exam administrations by dermatology residency years.

 To help residents prepare for the new examinations, we created the reference materials listed below.
 Please note that content information may be updated periodically.
 The available documents are considered DRAFTS and further revisions are expected as the Exam of the Future evolves.